epicprojects/twitter-sentiment-analysis/README.md

 # Twitter sentiment analysis using Avro with Apache Kafka and Apache Spark on HDInsight (or Local)

 This is an illustration of streaming Avro data from Kafka on HDInsight to a Spark on HDInsight cluster and then using Stanford Core NLP library to predict sentiment of tweets.
 Finally exposing the resulting data in Google Data Studio.

-Try it [here](https://datastudio.google.com/open/1YUeVXkIGJtJU6pCgBgXPzlzkkZka5nSE)
+You can see the final results [here.](https://datastudio.google.com/open/1YUeVXkIGJtJU6pCgBgXPzlzkkZka5nSE)

 ## Understand this example